• Menu

 4. HOTEL INFORMATION

-A. Hotel information is listed on the tour itinerary, but we usually don’t have this confirmed until right before the tour (in case there are any last-minute changes).
-A complete hotel list will be provided a couple of weeks in advance of the tour start date and we encourage you to leave this with family and/or friends in case of an emergency.
+A. Hotel information is listed on the tour itinerary, and this is confirmed about a month before the tour.
+A complete hotel list will be provided a couple of weeks in advance of the tour start date.
+We encourage you to leave this with family and/or friends in case of an emergency.
 We can also book you a room in the same hotel where the tour starts if you wish to arrive early and explore the city on your own or rest from your travels.

 Q. Will you be sending a list of hotels?